 Sizing and Fit

-Snowshoes are awkward.
-Like SUPER awkward.
-You want the smallest pair that is appropriate for your activity level and size (not just your personal weight…don’t forget about your backpack).
+You want the smallest pair that is appropriate for your activity level and size.
 The rental place should be able to make this judgment call for you, similar to when you rent skis or any other equipment.

 Make sure your boots fit through the hole in the deck of the snowshoe.
 The deck is the big bottom part – like the deck of a skateboard.

 Poles.
 These will make your life SO much easier.
 I forgot to get poles on our first trip and deeply regretted it.
-You can use trekking poles, just get snow baskets for them.
+You can use regular hiking poles, just get snow baskets for them.
 If you have poles, they’ll be useless without snow baskets.

 Once you’ve decided which shoes go on which feet, make sure your toe is far enough back from the front of the snowshoe that it won’t get stuck as you walk.
 There’s a big hole for your foot, so it’s pretty easy to figure out.

-Widen the straps so you can slide your foot in, then tighten the straps starting with the toe strap.
+Widen the straps so you can slide your foot in, then tighten the straps starting with the toe strap (aka the one over your toe).
 Do the heel strap next, and the instep is the last one you adjust.
 Make sure they’re secure to your feet without cutting off your circulation.
 It’s easy to adjust on the trail, which I did several times before I found the sweet spot.

 What to Bring

 It’s always a good policy to be prepared for anything when you’re on the trail, but this is especially important in the winter.
-A sunny winter day can turn into a whiteout blizzard, which although this is rare, it’s better to be safe than sorry.
+A sunny winter day can turn into a whiteout blizzard.
+That’s rare, but, it’s better to be safe than sorry.
 Here’s what I had in my backpack:

 - LOTS of snacks.
 Multiple Probars and a huge bag of trail mix.